cristianpb/cristianpb.github.io/jekyll_collections/_posts/2020-04-06-amp-search-jekyll.md

 AMP provides some components to process the JSON object that is binned with [amp-bind](https://amp.dev/documentation/components/amp-bind/?format=websites):
 * The [amp-list](https://amp.dev/documentation/components/amp-list/?format=websites) component dynamically downloads data and creates a list of items using a template.
-* The [amp-mustache](https://amp.dev/documentation/examples/components/amp-mustache) component renders and element using [mustache](https://mustache.github.io/) syntax.
+* The [amp-mustache](https://amp.dev/documentation/examples/components/amp-mustache) component renders an element using [mustache](https://mustache.github.io/) syntax.

 ### AMP lists